Doberm4n/POELevelingGuide/GuideText/src/Act_9.md

 9. Town:
 ◦ (Talk to Sin)
 ◦ (Get Bottled Storm from Petarus and Vanja)
-10. The Oasis
-11. The Vastiri Desert
+10. The Vastiri Desert
-12. The Oasis (defeat Shakari)
+11. The Oasis (defeat Shakari)
-13. Town:
+12. Town:
 ◦ (complete "Queen of the Sands")
 ◦ (+1 SKILL POINT)
-14. The Foothills (WAYPOINT)
+13. The Foothills (WAYPOINT)
-15. The Boiling Lake (find Basilisk Acid)
+14. The Boiling Lake (find Basilisk Acid)
-16. The Foothills
+15. The Foothills
-17. The Tunnel:
+16. The Tunnel:
 ◦ (WAYPOINT)
 ◦ (TRIAL)
-18. The Quarry (WAYPOINT)
+17. The Quarry (WAYPOINT)
-19. Arena:
+18. Arena:
 ◦ (defeat Kira and Gurakhan)
 ◦ (obtain The Sekhema Feather)
-20. The Refinery (find Trarthan Powder)
+19. The Refinery (find Trarthan Powder)
-21. Town:
+20. Town:
 ◦ (complete "The Ruler of Highgate")
 ◦ (+1 SKILL POINT)
 ◦ (progress "Reccuring Nightmare")
-22. The Quarry
+21. The Quarry
-23. The Belly of The Beast
+22. The Belly of The Beast
-24. The Rotting Core
+23. The Rotting Core
-25. The Black Heart (defeat the spirits of Shavronne, Maligaro and Doedre)
+24. The Black Heart (defeat the spirits of Shavronne, Maligaro and Doedre)
-26. The Black Heart (defeat The Depraved Trinity)
+25. The Black Heart (defeat The Depraved Trinity)
-27. Sail to Oriath
+26. Sail to Oriath
 **TOTAL IN ACT 9:**
 ◦ +2 SKILL POINTS
 ◦ 1 TRIAL OF ASCENDANCY